 The department offers the degrees of Master of Arts (AM) and Doctor of Philosophy (PhD).
-Particular areas of strength include ancient art, Medieval art, European art of the Renaissance and early modern periods, Asian art, and modern and contemporary art of Europe and the Americas.
+Particular areas of strength include ancient art, European art of the Renaissance and early modern periods, Asian art, and modern and contemporary art of Europe and the Americas.
 The size of our graduate program ensures that our students receive an exceptional level of advising and mentoring.
 Every student has a faculty adviser; the research of PhD students is supervised by a Research Advisory Committee, a core group of three members of the faculty.
-PhD students gain teaching experience within the department or in other programs (as teaching assistants or instructors of record) as part of their professional preparation.
+PhD students gain teaching experience within the department or in other programs (as a mentored teaching experience or as instructors of record) as part of their professional preparation.

-Applicants for admission are normally expected to have completed 18 hours of undergraduate study in art history.
-However, the department welcomes applications from students with less background in art history who show strong preparation in such fields as classics, history, philosophy, literature, anthropology, and Asian studies.
+Applicants for admission to the graduate program are normally expected to have completed 18 hours of undergraduate study in art history.
+However, the department welcomes applications from students with less background in art history who show strong preparation in such fields as classics, history, philosophy, literature, anthropology and Asian studies.

 Requirements for the AM degree